eucaflix/Cloud-Prize/Submission.md

 NetflixOSS projects can be expected to run on Eucalyptus clouds _with no changes at all_.

 There are, however, a handful NetflixOSS projects that must be modified in order to work with the latest version of Eucalyptus (3.3.1 as of submission time).
-Oursubmission focuses on providing portability for these projects, as noted below.
+Our submission focuses on providing portability for these NetflixOSS projects, as noted below.

 ### Netflix OSS Projects now supported under Eucalyptus with these patches